bundlecraft-io/bundlecraft/README.md

 The included [GitHub Actions workflow](.github/workflows/bundlecraft.yaml) automates:

-- **Build & Verification** for all bundles/environments on push/PR/manual dispatch
-- **Artifact Uploads** for all intermediate and final products
+- Discover → Build → Collect → Verify → Publish
+- Build per-environment “targets” declared in `config/envs/<env>.yaml` under `targets:` (composition-aware)
+- For each target, the job runs `bundlecraft build --prefetch` and respects `build_path` via `--output-root`
+- Uploads artifacts per target using the naming `trust-store-<env>-<target>`
-- **Release Publication**: Generates release tarballs, optional GPG signing, and release notes
+- Optionally signs and publishes a release tarball
-- **Concurrency Control**: Ensures only one pipeline per branch at a time
+- Concurrency: only one pipeline per branch at a time

-**Manual trigger:**
+Notes:
+- Prefer declaring composed targets in env files (for example: `internal-dev` includes `[internal, mozilla]`).
+- If you want bundles to build offline, pre-stage with `bundlecraft fetch` in a connected job, then run build with `--offline`.

+Manual trigger:
 You can dispatch builds from the Actions tab for custom scenarios.

 ---